glomex/glomex-dialog/README.md

 # glomex-dialog

 A dialog web component that allows docking a video player or putting it in a lightbox.
-It allows implementing a similar feature as https://amp.dev/documentation/examples/multimedia-animations/advanced_video_docking/ but without AMP.
+It allows implementing a similar feature as [amp-video-docking](https://amp.dev/documentation/examples/multimedia-animations/advanced_video_docking/) but without using AMP.

-See an example here: http://unpkg.com/@glomex/glomex-dialog/index.html
+For a formatted view of this document, please visit: http://unpkg.com/@glomex/glomex-dialog/index.html

+## Testing

+Checkout this project, do `npm install`, `npm start` and visit http://localhost:5000.

 ## Usage